 - The full cooperation of all students is mandated in emergency situations, including cooperation with the directives of University officials or civil authorities.

 - Fire - When a fire alarm sounds, all persons inside a building must move quickly to the nearest building exit or to the exit noted on posted emergency instructions.
 If no University official is present, the Department of Safety & Security Services should be contacted at Ext.
-6902 or (614) 374-6169 (Franklin University), or (937) 484-1111 (Urbana University).
+6902 or (614) 374-6169.

 Firearms and Weapons

 Other weapons are defined as any instrument of combat or any object not designed as an instrument of combat but carried for the purpose of inflicting or threatening bodily injury.
-Examples include, but are not limited to, knives with fixed blades or pocket knives with blades longer than three inches, razors, metal knuckles, blackjacks, hatchets, bows and arrows, nun chukkas, foils, or any explosive or incendiary device.
+Examples include, but are not limited to fixed-bladed knives, pocket knives with blades longer than three inches, razors, brass knuckles, blackjacks, nunchukkas, projectile-based weapons, or any explosive or incendiary device.